filip123go/Desperandoms/README.md

-# Desperandoms
+# DesperandomsProject
-Contains the Marketplace project for Coding Hive 2018
+Contains the Ticket Monster project for Coding Hive 2018